 As an employer or manager, you might find certain members of staff take advantage of flexible working a little too much – slacking off or heading out with friends when they should be working for you.
 Flexible working isn’t great for customer-facing roles either such as for staff working in a shop or assistants in a nursing home.
 It can also make it much harder to make sure your company’s processes are still carried out as they should be.

-However, it's not always the best idea for staff motivation and morale.
+Curiously, flexible working isn't always good for staff motivation and morale.
 The less time in the office, the more chance that they'll miss out on integrating into office culture and your team.
-Try to mitigate this by organising work socials and encouraging integration from the top.
+However, you can mitigate this by organising work socials and encouraging integration from the top.

 Flexible working can impact an employee's home-life routine, blurring the lines between work and personal.
 If they are constantly checking emails or answering calls regardless what time it is, it can be difficult to switch off and they could be at risk of burnout.